 - The National Institute of Health has a website dedicated to preventing SIDS and making sleeping conditions safe for babies.

 - Take the pledge with First Candle to provide a safe sleeping environment for your baby.

 - Nationwide Children's Hospital, opens a new window in Columbus, OH, has an FAQ on food and choking hazards.

 - How to avoid strangulation by window cords from the Consumer Product Safety Commission, opens a new window.

 - What should you do if your child is choking?
-The American Red Cross, opens a new window has a pediatric first aid handbook available online.
-You can also follow their steps for child and infant first aid, opens a new window.
+The American Red Cross has steps for child and infant first aid, opens a new window.

 HealthyChildren.org, opens a new window has a short guide on choking prevention.